BradHacker/frc-training/README.md

 ## How To Continue

+**Before moving on the next lesson, please ensure your code builds without error.
+If you are having issues please refollow each step or email me (Bradley Harker) for assistance.**

+**To Ensure Your Code Builds:**

+In VSCode, open WPILib command palette by clicking on the _red circle with the letter "w" in it_ that is located in the _upper right hand side of the VSCode window_.
+Then click the option that says `WPILib: Build Robot Code`.

+If the console window says `BUILD SUCCESSFUL in Xs` where `X` is a number, then you may continue.
+If not, please refollow each step or email me (Bradley Harker) for assistance.

 In VSCode, open the command prompt/terminal (**Windows:** press `Ctrl+~` or **Mac:** `Cmd+~`).

 To continue the lessons, run the following command: